18F/govconnect/intro.md

 layout: page
 title:  "Getting Started with GovConnect"
 ---
+The Office of Personnel Management and the GovConnect community invites you to start or join an agile workforce initiative at your agency.

 This GovConnect Starter Kit serves agency leadership, individual employees, and teams that have a desire to create an agile workforce program within your organization with the necessary information and tools to build your own program.
-Teams can use this information to design an agile workforce program.
+Teams can use this information to design and scale an agile workforce program.

 The topics we'll cover include: